What To Eat To Boost Your Marathon Training

 Your training nutrition doesn’t stop at the finish line: Eat nutritious foods even when you’re not exercising so you can be ready for your next run.

 Throughout your off-days, drink water and eat 3 – 4 small meals and 3 small snacks with a mix of protein, carbohydrate, and fat.
-Also, eat more carbs and calories on your rest days too as your marathon training ramps up.
+Rest days can be a great opportunity to challenge yourself to eat primarily nutrient-dense, plant-based foods like: fruits, vegetables, nuts, legumes, and whole grains.

 - American College of Sports Medicine.
 Exercise and Fluid Replacement: Position Stand.
 2007